IBM/localK8Dev/README.md

 ## Deploying the application to your remote cluster

-Let's continue to use the application that was pushed into the private registry.
+Let's continue to use the guestbook application that we [pushed into a private registry](#push-registry).
 Your new cluster automatically has access to this registry.
 Note that if you created your registry under the trial or Lite plan, it remains under that plan and is subject to certain quotas.
 See this [page](https://console.bluemix.net/docs/services/Registry/registry_overview.html) for more information about registry quotas